FrontasticGmbH/scaffold-b2b/frontend/README.md

-# Store Launchpad for B2B Next.js Starter
+# B2B Launchpad Frontend

-> :information_source: Full documentation can be found [Here](https://docs.commercetools.com/docs/frontend)
+> :information_source: Full documentation can be found [Here](https://docs.commercetools.com/frontend-development/b2b-store-launchpad-overview)

 This is a commercetools Launchpad project that uses Next.js